Aryan-Sajith/DataStructures-Algorithms/src/basics/DSAInfo.md

       4. Example: Fibonacci Series
    #### Why use It?
       1. It is prominently used in data structures like Trees/Graphs.
-      2. It is a vital component of other key algorithms like Divide and Conquer, Greedy, etc.
+      2. It is a vital component of other key algorithms like Divide and Conquer, Greedy, Dynamic Programming, etc.

    ### Dynamic Programming
       1. Use Memoization(Memory of past results).